Ok people, apparently there are some people who don’t believe the confederate flag is a problem. So, I’m going to give you a little history lesson.

 Since General Robert E. Lee was such a visible figure during the Civil War, it is easy to assume the Confederate flag we know today was the “Official Standard” of the Confederacy.
 In part, it was, as you can see above.

 This flag, whether people choose to agree or not, represents oppression, hate and it’s treasonous.
 Why?
 Because the South wanted to keep slavery.The flag we know today has become a symbol that still divides a nation.
-While you as an individual may not feel this flag is hateful, put yourself in the shoes of the people who’s ancestors were slaves, people who were beaten, raped and killed.
+While you as an individual may not feel this flag is hateful, put yourself in the shoes of the people whose ancestors were slaves, people who were beaten, raped and killed.
 Imagine your ancestors survived the Holocaust.
 Now imagine how you would feel if you saw the symbol that Hitler used, flying above government buildings.
 How would that make you feel?

 Keep this in mind, at the end of his life, even Robert E. Lee thought the flag should be removed.